Alyssa Healy

-Alyssa Jean Healy (born 24 March 1990) is an Australian cricketer who plays for and captains the Australian women's national team.
-She also plays for New South Wales in domestic cricket, as well as the Sydney Sixers in the WBBL and captains the UP Warriorz in Women's Premier League in India.
-She made her international debut in February 2010.
+Alyssa Jean Healy (born 24 March 1990) is an Australian former cricketer who played for and captained the Australian women's national team.
+She also played for New South Wales in domestic cricket, as well as the Sydney Sixers in the WBBL.
+She made her international debut in February 2010 and retired in March 2026.

-A right-handed batter and wicket-keeper, she is the daughter of Greg Healy, who was part of the Queensland squad, while her uncle Ian Healy was Australia's Test wicket-keeper and held the world record for the most Test dismissals.
-Another uncle, Greg and Ian's brother Ken Healy, also played cricket for Queensland.
-Healy first came to prominence in late 2006 when she became the first girl to play among boys in the private schools' competition in New South Wales.
-She moved up the state age group ranks and made her debut for the senior New South Wales team in the 2007-08 season.
-She played most of her first two seasons as a specialist batter due to the presence of Leonie Coleman—also a wicket-keeper for Australia—in the state side.
-Coleman left New South Wales at the start of the 2009-10 season and Healy took up the glovework on a full-time basis for her state.
+A right-handed batter and wicket-keeper, Healy first came to prominence in late 2006 when she became the first girl to play among boys in the private schools' competition in New South Wales.
+She moved up the state age group ranks and made her debut for the senior New South Wales team in the 2007–08 season.
+She played most of her first two seasons as a specialist batter until the 2009–10 season, where she took up the glovework on a full-time basis for her state.
 During the same season, she recorded her highest score of 89 not out at faster than a run a ball, and made the most dismissals of any wicket-keeper in the Women's National Cricket League.